-Winangay Resources exists to find stronger ways with Aboriginal Kids and Families.
+Winangay Resources Exists to find stronger way with Aboriginal Kids and Families

 In 2010, a group of concerned people Aunty Sue Blacklock, Paula Hayden, Gill Bonser came together due to their deep concern about the number of Aboriginal children in Out-of-Home Care and the lack of support for Aboriginal families.
 They were driven by a passion and determination to see change and better outcomes for Aboriginal Kids, Families and Communities.
-Karen Menzies joined and was followed by Flic Ryan this team was headed by Aunty Sue Blacklock and later included Clayton Blacklock following the departure of Flic Ryan..
+Karen Menzies joined and was followed by Flic Ryan this team was headed by Aunty Sue Blacklock and later included Clayton Blacklock.

-The team were guided and supported in the development of the Aboriginal Kinship Care assessment tool, by an Aboriginal reference group comprised of Aboriginal practitioners and leaders, including Noni Greenwood (Chair of Winangay).
-The reference group included Aboriginal and non Aboriginal academics.
-Academics.
+The team were guided and supported in the development of the Aboriginal Kinship Care assessment tool, by an Aboriginal reference group comprised of Aboriginal practitioners and leaders, including Noni Greenwood (then, Chair of Winangay).
+The reference group included Aboriginal and non-Aboriginal academics.
 The Winangay Aboriginal Kinship Care tool was validated in 2010 by Dr Marilyn McHugh and Professor Marianne Berry (Director of the Hawke Institute, Australian Centre for Child Protection) and launched by Dawn Wallam Chair of SNAICC in November 2011 at the National Centre of Indigenous Excellence.

 The tools are trauma informed, strength based culturally safe they are infused by Aboriginal knowledge wisdom and world views and have strong evidence base.

-Over the years the team has changed and more recently Aunty Sue Blacklock has taken up the role of Cultural Mentor for Winangay, Clayton Blacklock resigned in January 2021 and was followed by Gill Bonser in February 2021.
+Over the years the team has changed and more recently Aunty Sue Blacklock retired in June 2021, Clayton Blacklock resigned in January 2021 and was followed by Gill Bonser in February 2021.

-The team is led by Noni Greenwood (Chair Winangay Resources) Karen Menzies (Vice Chair) Kim Squires (Treasurer) Paula Hayden (Public Officer) with Wade Mahoney (Ordinary Member) and Michelle Foster (Ordinary Member).
+The team is currently led by Shannon Mackie (Chair Winangay Resources) Debbie Hind (Vice Chair), Sheree Stewart, Paula Hayden (Public Officer) and Kim Squires (Treasurer).